|

 Rukwa Region and deserves more space on our website in order to inform

+you.
 The park is accessible via Mbeya/Sumbawanga from the South, by train from

 Dar es Salaam/Tabora to Mpanda or by small aeroplanes.
 Katavi is the third